stackai/stackai-vpc/README.md

     The database services need to be started first se we can run the migrations against them

     ```bash
-    docker compose up studio kong auth rest realtime storage imgproxy meta functions analytics db vector supavisor
+    make start-supabase
     ```

-    Then, start the stackend service:
+    Then, open another terminal and start the stackend service:

     ```bash
     docker compose up stackend
     ```

     Wait for the stackend container to start.
-Then execute the following command to run the migrations:
+Then, on a new terminal, execute the following command to run the migrations:

     ```bash
     docker compose exec stackend bash -c "cd migrations/postgres && alembic upgrade head"